 Registration fee: $20.00

-Bring your female friends and family to meet new people, learn about geology, and enjoy nature.
+Bring your female friends and family to meet new people, learn about what we can do to support native habitats, and enjoy nature.

 Make it a weekend trip by reserving one of our lodges today!
 Lodging at Highlands Nature Sanctuary | Arc of Appalachia.